sentry-demos/react/README.md

 ![Alt Text](configure-launch-react-demo.gif)

 2. You can run this demo in 2 ways.
 1st is to generative a standalone error in Javascript by clicking Checkout.
 2nd is to generate errors in both Javascript and Python (Flask) https://github.com/sentry-demos/flask by clicking Checkout.

 The difference is controlled by the `REACT_APP_WORKFLOW` variable in `.env`.
 This request can be made to any of the back-end /sentry-demos.

+`REACT_APP_WORKFLOW=false` calls https://neilmanvar-flask-m3uuizd7iq-uc.a.run.app/checkout, see components/app.js as to why this is happening.

+`REACT_APP_WORKFLOW=true` causes it to error on this.codeNotPerfect and does not call back-end

 ## Run With Docker